lararosekelley/brick-breaker/README.md

 * Unzip the folder once it downloads.

 ###How to Run:
-* Double-click the "BrickBreaker.jar" file.
+* Double-click the `BrickBreaker.jar` file, located in `dist`.
-* On Ubuntu Linux, you may have to run from terminal:
+* On Linux, you may have to run from terminal:

-		$ java -jar BrickBreaker.jar
+		$ java -jar dist/BrickBreaker.jar

 * Enter your name.
 * Select an option for audio playback.
 * Enjoy!

-**To-Do: For myself and any who wish to contribute to the game's improvement**
+**For myself and any who wish to contribute to the game's improvement**

 1. Refine relationship between ball and brick: sometimes there is odd behavior when ball hits corner of a brick (technically hits 2 sides at same time).
 2. Potential sounds: when ball hits something, new level, life loss, game over, etc.
 3. Fix error where two clicks of spacebar are needed occasionally.
 May be a concurrency problem.
 4. Compose original soundtrack for game

-#####Thank you for playing!

-For more projects and information about me, check out www.tylucaskelley.com and my GitHub profile: https://github.com/tylucaskelley/

-_-Ty_